 While still teaching at Breslau, Rosenstock wrote and published the first of his major works: Die Europäischen Revolutionen—Volkscharaktere und Staatenbildung (The European Revolutions and the Character of Nations; 1931).
 This book showed how 1,000 years of European history had been formed by five hundred years of church upheaval and five hundred years of national revolutions that collectively made up a single that era that came to an end in World War I.

-On January 30, 1933, Germany fell to National Socialism, and Rosenstock resigned from the university at once, but remained in Germany, without working.
-By the end of that year and with the help of C. J. Friedrich, professor of government at Harvard University and the only person Rosenstock knew in the United States, he was invited to Harvard as a guest lecturer in government; he was subsequently appointed Kuno Francke Lecturer in German Art and Culture and then taught in the history department.
+On January 30, 1933, Germany fell to National Socialism.
+Rosenstock resigned from the university at once, but stayed in Germany to arrange his extended leave of absence.
+With the help of C. J. Friedrich, professor of government at Harvard University and the only person Rosenstock knew in the United States, he was invited to Harvard as a guest lecturer in government; he was subsequently appointed Kuno Francke Lecturer in German Art and Culture and then taught in the history department.

-It was at Harvard that Rosenstock-Huessy encountered the strongest opposition to his ideas in social history and other topics, all of which were based on his Christian faith.
-Rosenstock-Huessy frequently mentioned God in class and often attacked pure, objective academic thinking, a teaching tradition his colleagues considered a prerequisite for high scholarship.
-Profound differences of opinion ensued and led, in 1935, to his accepting an appointment as professor of social philosophy at Dartmouth College in Hanover, New Hampshire.
+It was at Harvard that Rosenstock-Huessy encountered the strongest opposition to his ideas in social history, based as they were on the pivotal role in world history of Christianity.
+Rosenstock-Huessy frequently spoke of faith in class and attacked the myth of pure, objective academic thinking (in his ensuing disagreements with the Harvard history department, Alfred North Whitehead was his staunch supporter).
+In 1935 Rosenstock-Huessy accepted an appointment as professor of social philosophy at Dartmouth College in Hanover, New Hampshire.
 He made his home in nearby Norwich, Vermont.
-He taught at Dartmouth until his retirement in 1957, having inspired an entire generation of students.
+He taught at Dartmouth until his retirement in 1957, inspiring an entire generation of students.